• Skip to primary navigation

 And let's not forget all of the vitamins, minerals, antioxidants, fiber and nutrients in all of that gorgeous fruit.

 I like to keep a batch of this dressing in my refrigerator and put it on EVERYTHING.
-Ok, maybe not everything but you get the gist.
 Just make sure you give it a shake each time before you use it to ensure you getting ALL of those incredible chia seeds.

 I love taking advantage of all the scrumptious winter fruits out there.
 The blood oranges have been spectacular.
 And I love a good ol' ruby red grapefruit any time of the year.

-I must confess, I have made this will spring and summer fruits as well.
+I must confess, I have made this winter fruit salad with spring and summer fruits as well.
 Same dressing, just different fruits.
 Equally delicious.

 Related Recipes